 Administration of Medications and Treatments

 Students must have a completed medication order signed by a licensed practitioner (MD, CNP, DO or DDS – we cannot accept orders from chiropractors) and written permission from parents in order to receive medication during the school day.
-Please download and complete the form at the bottom of this page, then submit it to the school office to have on file for each medication your student takes.
+Please download and complete the form above, then submit it to the school office to have on file for each medication your student takes.
 In some cases Acetaminophen and Ibuprofen may be given per standing order, by mutual consent of the Licensed School Nurse and the parent.
 All medications must be in the original container.
 Students may carry asthma inhalers with written parent permission, after demonstrating proper use to the Licensed School Nurse.

 Complete medical orders and written parent permission is required for all prescribed treatments such as blood glucose testing and nebulizer treatments.
 The Licensed School Nurse has primary responsibility for administering this policy, with the assistance of teachers and staff.
 Herbal preparations and over-the-counter medications will not be given without a medication order.